This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Chile.

 In foreign investment matters, Chile has signed several Free Trade Agreements as well as Agreements on Promotion and Protection of Investments, all of which provide for international arbitration as the dispute resolution system, whether it may be an institutional or ad hoc arbitral tribunal.

-Finally, the International Commercial Arbitration Law No 19.971 (ICAL) states in its Article 1(1) that such statue shall apply without prejudice of any multilateral of bilateral treaty in force in Chile, and its Article 1(5) states that it shall not affect any other law by virtue of which certain matters may only be submitted to arbitration under other statues different than ICAL.
+Finally, the ICAL states in its Article 1(1) that such statue shall apply without prejudice of any multilateral of bilateral treaty in force in Chile, and its Article 1(5) states that it shall not affect any other law by virtue of which certain matters may only be submitted to arbitration under other statues different than the ICAL.

 Consequently, and accordingly to all of the above mentioned laws and regulations, the Chilean state or one of its entities, may invoke state immunity for the commencement of an arbitration proceeding, when they have not specifically agreed on arbitration in an international contract or an international treaty celebrated with a foreign state or entity.

-The general rule under Chilean law is that third parties or non-signatories to an arbitration agreement or to the contract that contains the arbitration agreement, are not bound by such agreement or by the award issued in the arbitration proceeding.
-A third party may only be part of an arbitration prior its consent and the consent of the actual parties of the agreement.
+The general rule under Chilean law is that third parties or non-signatories to an arbitration agreement or to the contract that contains the arbitration agreement, are not bound by such agreement nor by the award issued in the arbitration proceeding.
+A third party may only be part of an arbitration with its consent and the consent of the actual parties of the agreement.
+Accordingly, local courts cannot order third parties to participate in an arbitration proceeding in which they have not subscribed to the arbitration clause.

 However, there are some exceptions to this rule.
-A third party may be bound by an arbitration agreement that has been assigned to it by law, as it occurs in legal subrogation and succession cases.
-Another exception are the cases where the corporate veil or alter ego theory is applicable.
+A third party may be bound by an arbitration agreement that has been assigned to it by law, as occurs in legal subrogation and succession cases.
+Also exceptions to the rule are those cases where the corporate veil or alter ego theory is applicable.

 What interim measures are available?
 Will local courts issue interim measures pending the constitution of the tribunal?

-Even though Article 17 of the International Commercial Arbitration Law No 19.971 (ICAL) allows the arbitral tribunals to grant interim measures upon parties’ request, there is a lack of regulation regarding the types of preliminary relief available, since Chile has not yet subscribed the 2006 Model Law modifications.
-Furthermore, the arbitral tribunals lack of the compulsory power necessary to enforce those interim measures, therefore, parties recur to local courts in search of preliminary relief, in accordance to Article 9 of ICAL.
+Even though Article 17 of the ICAL allows the arbitral tribunals to grant interim measures upon parties’ request, there is a lack of regulation regarding the types of preliminary relief available, since Chile has not yet subscribed the 2006 Model Law modifications.
+Furthermore, the arbitral tribunals lack of the compulsory power necessary to enforce those interim measures, therefore, parties have to recur to local courts in search of preliminary relief, in accordance to Article 9 of the ICAL.

 Local courts may also grant interim measures while the constitution of the arbitral tribunal is still pending.
-When the interim relief is granted by a local court, the Code of Civil Procedure shall apply.
+When the interim relief is granted by a local court, the CCP shall apply.

 Are there particular rules governing evidentiary matters in arbitration?
 Will the local courts in your jurisdiction play any role in the obtaining of evidence?

-Under Article 19(2) of the International Commercial Arbitration Law No 19.971 (ICAL), unless parties can reach an agreement, the arbitral tribunal may direct the arbitration in the way it considers appropriate, having the power to determine the admissibility, relevance and weight of the evidence.
+Under Article 19(2) of the ICAL, unless parties can reach an agreement, the arbitral tribunal may direct the arbitration in the way it considers appropriate, having the power to determine the admissibility, relevance and weight of the evidence.
 However, parties tend to apply in international arbitration procedures the IBA Rules on the Taking of Evidence.

-The Rules of International Commercial Arbitration of the Santiago Arbitration and Mediation Center also contain certain provisions regarding evidence, specifically in Article 24 sections 1 to 4.
+The Rules of International Commercial Arbitration of the CAM Santiago also contain certain provisions regarding evidence, specifically in Article 24 sections 1 to 4.
 Those provisions refer to matters such as the burden of proof, and the power of the arbitral tribunal to request the parties for additional evidence, among others.

 There are no mandatory codes of ethics that apply to all of the counsels and arbitrators conducting proceedings in Chile.